 Here are some interesting guides: How to request a certificate signing request in Windows using Microsoft Management Console.
 How to troubleshoot and fix Windows Admin Center that cannot be reached.
 Also, see how to Test Network Connection to the Windows Admin Center (WAC) Gateway.

 Firstly, to determine the PowerShell version.
 Run the following command below to determine the version of PowerShell that you are running

 To determine if WinRM is running on a server, use the following command below.

-– WinRM is currently configured by default on all servers starting from Windows Server 2012 and disabled on the client operating system.
+Note: WinRM is currently configured by default on all servers starting from Windows Server 2012.
+WinRM is disabled on the client operating system.

-Use the link below for more information 🙂 See the link for more information.
+To verify that the WinRM service is running using the Test-WSMan command.
 Stay glued as I will be showing how to enable WinRM on Windows Servers & Clients via Group Policy Object.
 Also, see how to configure servers for remote access.

 Test-WSMan [[-ComputerName] <String>] [-Authentication <AuthenticationMechanism>] [-Port <Int32>] [-UseSSL] [-ApplicationName <String>] [-Credential <PSCredential>] [-CertificateThumbprint <String>] [<CommonParameters>]

 Test-WSMan cmdlet submits an identification request that determines whether the WinRM service is running on a local or remote computer.
 If the tested computer is running the service, the cmdlet displays the WS-Management identity schema, the protocol version, the product vendor, and the product version of the tested service.

 Status of the WinRM service on a remote computer

 To determine the status of the WinRM service on a remote computer.
 Please run the command below.
 Kindly replace the computer name with your remote device as shown below